broussardjojo/labrynth/Maze/Readme.md

 ### playerSerializer.py
 Contains methods for creating a Player from JSON values

-### referee.py
-Contains the source code for our Referee model

 ### riemann.py
 Contains the source code for our Riemann strategy model